Essex Society for Family History

 6.3 To be informed of any data security breach.

 6.4 To withdraw their consent for ESFH to hold and process their data, so terminate their membership, at any time.
 Please note that the Society must retain personal data information after termination of membership, for a period of seven years, to meet legal requirements, such as required by HMRC relating to Gift Aid.

-All members are able to update and advertise their own surname interests on line.
+All members are able to update and advertise their own surname interests.

-To join or renew membership on line, buy CD's, order Record searches and other goods and services.
+To buy CD's, order Record searches and other goods and services.

 You are visitor number 2,618,710 since 15 February 2001